-- (1) the Report, to which this statement is furnished as an Exhibit, fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- 1) the Report, to which this statement is furnished as an Exhibit, fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-By: /s/ MARK P. FRISSORA
+By: Is/ Mark P. Frissora